chrisxfire/chrisxfire.github.io/content/notes/web-development/bootstrap/layout/breakpoints.md

 weight: 1
 ---

-# Overview
+# overview
 - Documentation: https://getbootstrap.com/docs/5.3/layout/breakpoints/
 - Customizable widths that determine how responsive layout behaves across device or viewport sizes.
 - The building blocks of responsive design.
 Used to control when layout can be adapted at a particular viewport or device size.
 - Works in conjunction with CSS media queries.

-# Available Breakpoints
+# available breakpoints
 Also referred to as *grid tiers*.
 Holds containers at width multiples of 12:
 | Breakpoint        | Class infix | Dimensions |
 | ----------------- | ----------- | ---------- |